ysglh/DeepVideoAnalytics/notebooks/OCR/readme.md

 ![recognition](recognition.png "recognition")

-In this notebook the stored [boxes](/notebooks/OCR/boxes/ )are then processed using CRNN [3,4] to extract text.
+In this notebook the stored [boxes](/notebooks/OCR/boxes/) are then processed using CRNN [3,4] to extract text.
 Note that you cannot import caffe and pytorch into same notebook/process since it cases library/static linking issues.

 You can find the notebook here